Borne2Code/LogiPluginForKrita/README.md

-﻿# LoupedeckKritaPlugin
-This plugin allows a better control of Krita with Loupedeck devices, using a direct control of the application without raising keyboard shortcuts.
+﻿# Logi Krita Plugin (For Logitech MX Creative and Loupedeck devices) This plugin allows a better control of Krita with Logitech MX Creative and Loupedeck devices, using a direct control of the application without throwing keyboard shortcuts.
-It has been developed and tested with a Loupedeck CT, it works only on Windows.
+It has been developed and tested with a Loupedeck CT, then adapted to the Logitech MX Creative device, it works on Windows and Mac OS.

-*If you're a developer and if you want want to contribute, to make it compatible with Mac OS for example, please let me know.*
+*If you're a developer and if you want want to contribute, please let me know.*
 *I'm also searching for beta-testers*

+# Hot news
+This version has been deeply refunded to be compatible with Logitech MX Creative and Mac OS.

+The support of Loupedeck devices and Windows remains, of course.

+It has some added features (with the [*New*] prefix in the documentation below), and many new dynamic folders.

+New sets of features has been added:
+* **Edit**: to manage clipboard,
+* **Color selector**: to manage the brush's current color.

+**WARNING**: Unfortunately, making this plugin compatible with MX Creative and Mac OS required to do structural changes that make your current profiles not working with this new version.
+You will have to recreate it, from the plugin's default profile or an empty profile.

+**I promise, that will not happen again in the future.**

 # Requirements
 To use this plugin you need:
 - Krita with Python capabilities (tested on Krita 5.2.9)
+- A compatible device:
-- A Loupedeck device with recent driver (Tested on Loupedeck CT and driver version 5.9.x and 6.1.0)
+  - Loupedeck device with recent driver (Tested on Loupedeck CT and driver version 5.9.x and 6.1.0+)
+  - Logitech MX Creative with Logi Options+
+- A compatible computer with:
-- Windows 10 or Windows 11
+  - Windows 10 or later
+  - Mac OS 12 or later for MX Creative or Mac OS 10.15 or later for Loupedeck CT

 # Installation
-From the Loupedeck Marketplace (https://loupedeckmarketplace.com/), search for the Krita plugin, and install it.
+From the Loupedeck Marketplace (https://loupedeckmp.logi.com/asset/Krita), search for the Krita plugin, and install it.
+From the Logi Options+ marketplace (https://www.logitech.com/software/marketplace/plugin-listing.html) search for the Krita plugin, and install it.
-The installation process will configure an extension into Krita, the name of this extension is *Loupedeck API Server", please don't remove it.
+The installation process will configure an extension into Krita, the name of this extension is "*Logi API Server*", please don't remove it.
 For the very first installation, you may have to activate the plugin extension in Krita:
 - Start Krita
-- Go to Settings/Configure Krita...
+- Go to *Settings*/*Configure Krita...*
-- Go to the Python Plugin Manager section
+- Go to the *Python Plugin Manager* section
-- Check the box on the line "Loupedeck API Server"
+- Check the box on the line "*Logi API Server*"
-- Press OK to validate, then restart Krita.
+- Press *OK* to validate, then restart Krita.

 The plugin and the Krita extension communicate through a socket on port 1247, for the moment this cannot be changed.